pawamoy/website/docs/drafts/somewhat-modern-python-development.md

     like `poetry build` and `poetry publish`.
 Poetry seriously improved the UX around project management and packaging in the Python ecosystem.
 I'll forever be thankful for that.

-    But Poetry also took some very annoying design decisions.
+    But Poetry also took some annoying design decisions.
 They looked good at first, but were a huge hindrance for projects, depending on their environment.
     To make it short, I'm referring to this,
     ["Allow user to override PyPI URL without modifying pyproject.toml"](https://github.com/python-poetry/poetry/issues/1632),